CogentRedTester/mpv-file-browser/addons/README.md

 **home-label**
 Replaces the user's home directory in the directory header with `~/`.

+**url-decode**
+Decodes URL directories to make them more readable.
+Does not decode the names of items in the list.

 **m3u-browser**
 Adds limitted support for m3u playlists.
 Requires that [mpv-read-file](https://github.com/CogentRedTester/mpv-read-file) be installed.